Neil Siegel

-Neil Gilbert Siegel (born February 19, 1954) is an American computer scientist, systems engineer, and engineer, known for his development of many key systems for the United States military, including the Blue-Force Tracking system, the U.S. Army's first unmanned air vehicle system, and the US Army forward-area air defense system.
+Neil Gilbert Siegel (born February 19, 1954) is an American computer scientist and computer engineer, known for his development of many key systems for the United States military, including the Blue-Force Tracking system, the U.S. Army's first unmanned air vehicle system, and the US Army forward-area air defense system.
 Several of his inventions also found their way into consumer products, such as hand-held devices (e.g., mobile GPS devices, smartphones, etc.) whose map displays automatically orient themselves to align with the real-world's cardinal points.
 He also participated in the development of techniques that are now widely-used in healthcare.

 Early life and work

 Siegel was born in Brooklyn, New York, to engineers Bernard Siegel and Judith Love Cohen, and has lived most of his life in the area southwest of Los Angeles.
 He has two full siblings, Howard and Rachel, and is an older half-brother of actor Jack Black.
 He attended the University of Southern California, earning degrees in mathematics.
 During and after this time, he worked as a professional musician, mostly performing on the flute, and also playing folk and art music from the Balkans and the Middle East.
 Later, he earned a Ph.D. in systems engineering (also from USC), where his Ph.D. advisor was noted computer scientist Barry Boehm.

 In 1976, he began work at what was then TRW (acquired by Northrop Grumman in 2002).